FHantke/brave-browser-wiki/Deviations-from-Chromium-(features-we-disable-or-remove).md

 - Media Router Extension (Chromecast) is disabled by default.
 You can turn it on by toggling the switch in brave://settings.
 - Plugins, sensors and background-sync page permissions are disabled by default.
 Users can override these using the usual page permission settings.
 - Download protection remote lookups are currently disabled (https://github.com/brave/brave-browser/issues/4341).
-- Remote debugging is disabled by default.
-Can be toggled on brave://settings/privacy (implemented with https://github.com/brave/brave-core/pull/4044).
-This will hit Google servers and is not proxied (yet).
-There is an [issue created for proxying and enabling this by default](https://github.com/brave/brave-browser/issues/7645).

 ### Comments